Word@Work, Let God's Word energise your working day!

 Acts 9:20-22

-Saul had met the Lord Jesus on the road to Damascus.
-Saul's intention was to persecute the believers and try to eliminate the Jewish sect called 'The Way' (their term for Christians – Acts 9:2) who followed Jesus.
+Saul had met the Lord Jesus on the road to Damascus (Acts 9:1-9).
+Saul's intention was to persecute the believers and try to eliminate the Jewish sect called 'The Way' (their term for Christians) who followed Jesus (Acts 9:2).
+Instead, Jesus confronted Saul's arrogant ignorance, and Saul was converted, received the Holy Spirit and was baptised (Acts 9:17-18).
+From that moment Saul started a whole new life.
+First, he fellowshipped with his new spiritual siblings – paradoxically, they were the same people who he had come to arrest and imprison.

 Challenging Faith